nina-mir/CSC317-assignments/README.md

 This guid has two different sections: Intel CPU architecture and MacBook M1/M2/M3.
 Refer to the section that matched your computer's CPU architecture, please.

 ### Intel 64bit
 **Step.
-1** download and install VirtualBox version VirtualBox 6.1.20 (released April 20 2021) + Package Extension file from the followin link.
+1** download and install VirtualBox version VirtualBox 6.1.20 (released April 20 2021) + Package Extension file from the following link.
 Refer to the image below from the same link for more info.
 Link: https://www.virtualbox.org/wiki/Download_Old_Builds_6_1
 <img src="images-setup/virtualbox-6.1.2.png" width="400">

 First, install VirtualBox on your machine.
 Then, click on its icon.

+**Note for Mac users with an Intel CPU**: the installation step may fail for you due to a known issue with the hardware.
+In that case, you need to refer to slides 6 & 7 on the PDF file included in this repo  <a href="317 Unit 01 - Setup v4.pdf">"317 Unit 01 - Setup v4.pdf"</a>

 You should see the following image.
 <img src="images-setup/vbox-welcome.png" width="400">

 Click on **Tools**.
 Then, click on File>Preferneces>Extensions.
 Now, click on the plus button to add the Extension Package file that you downloaded earlier.
 Press OK and exit.